-This series is the most cohesive children’s series ever written.
+This series is one of the most cohesive children’s series in history.

-JK Rowling created a world and vocabulary of wizards that are interesting, thrilling, and keeps you wanting more.
+JK Rowling created a world and vocabulary of interesting, thrilling wizards and kept you wanting more.

 Author: Kate DiCamillo

-You will fall in love with Opal, a young girl whose mother left her and called her father “the preacher” and Winn Dixie, a mangy mutt that Opal found in Winn Dixie who loves to sing and is afraid of thunderstorms.
-You will laugh when Opal takes Winn Dixie to church and cry when Winn Dixie can’t be found.
+You will fall in love with Opal, a young girl whose mother left her and called her father “the preacher,” and Winn Dixie, a mangy mutt that Opal found in Winn Dixie who loves to sing and is afraid of thunderstorms.
+You will laugh when Opal takes Winn Dixie to church and cry when Winn Dixie does not come back.
 Everything happened because of Winn Dixie, including all of Opal’s new friendships.

 This is an award-winning novel of friendship, evokes every emotion.
 Children’s author, Kate DiCamillo, has several living books, including The Tale of Despereaux, The Miraculous Journey of Edward Tulane, and The Mercy Watson series.